 - The cars depreciate 25% in their first year and 10% thereafter;

 - You sell/change the car after 3 years;

 - The opportunity cost of 7% per annum on cash put down (assuming you would have put this in an ETF) on purchase and loan payments;

 - Cash vs PCP vs Lease.

 Here are the figures I have assumed.
 I have attempted to show the total cost of owning, borrowing money to buy, loan payments, running, taxing, insuring and the depreciation to bring a final total cost.

-As this illustrates buying an older car in cash is the cheapest option, followed by buying a 2 year old car in cash.
+As the table illustrates, buying an older car in cash is the cheapest option.
+Closely following is buying a 2-year-old car in cash.
 No surprises there.

 Surprisingly to me, leasing a brand new car is the 3rd cheapest option out of the lot.
 I think this is because you don’t have to put down a large amount of cash so the opportunity loss is less and you don’t take a hit on depreciation as you never own the vehicle.